IdeasOnCanvas/AppReceiptValidator/README.md

 An iOS and macOS library intended for dealing with App Store receipts, offering basic local retrieval, validation and parsing of receipt files.

+Provides Demo Apps on iOS and macOS to inspect receipt files.

 ## Integration with Carthage